EXPLAINER: What’s the effect of Russian oil price cap, ban? | Times Leader

 WHAT EFFECT WOULD DIFFERENT CAP LEVELS HAVE?

-Russian Urals blend sells at a significant discount to international benchmark Brent and fell below $60 for the first time in months this week on fears of reduced demand from China due to outbreaks of COVID-19.
+Russian Urals blend sells at a significant discount to international benchmark Brent and fell below $60 for the first time in months this week on fears of reduced demand from .

-“Up front, the cap is not a satisfying number,” Tagliapietra said, but it would prevent the Kremlin from profiting if oil prices suddenly shoot higher and the cap bites.
+“Up front, the cap is not a satisfying number,” Tagliapietra said, but it could prevent the Kremlin from profiting if oil prices suddenly shoot higher and the cap bites.

 “The cap might be lowered over time if we want to increase the pressure on Russian President Vladimir Putin,” he said.
 “The problem is: We have already spent a lot of months waiting for a measure to dent” Putin’s oil profits.

-A cap as low as $50 would cut into Russia’s earnings and make it impossible for , with Moscow believed to require around $60 to $70 per barrel to do that, its so-called “fiscal break-even.”
+If the cap had been as low as $50, it would cut into Russia’s earnings and make it impossible for , with Moscow believed to require around $60 to $70 per barrel to do that, its so-called “fiscal break-even.”

-However, a $50 cap would still be above Russia’s cost of production of between $30 and $40 per barrel, giving Moscow an incentive to keep selling oil simply to avoid having to cap wells that can be hard to restart.
+However, a $50 cap would still have been above Russia’s cost of production of between $30 and $40 per barrel, giving Moscow an incentive to keep selling oil simply to avoid having to cap wells that can be hard to restart.

-Wrangling over where to set the cap highlights disagreement on which goal to pursue: hurting Russia’s finances or taming inflation, with the U.S. coming down on the side of controlling price increases, said Maria Shagina, a sanctions expert at the International Institute for Strategic Studies in Berlin.
+The wrangling over where to set the cap highlighted the disagreement on which goal to pursue: hurting Russia’s finances or taming inflation, with the U.S. coming down on the side of controlling price increases, said Maria Shagina, a sanctions expert at the International Institute for Strategic Studies in Berlin.

-With Monday’s deadline looming, there isn’t “much time to parse out this disagreement for much longer,” she said, adding that “$60 is better than not agreeing at all.
+With Monday’s deadline looming, she said that “$60 is better than not agreeing at all.
 They can obviously revise it later on to reflect conditions on the market … and tighten it.”

 WHAT IF RUSSIA AND OTHER COUNTRIES WON’T GO ALONG?

 Russia has said it will not observe a cap and will halt deliveries to countries that do.
-While Russia could ignore the cap if it’s above the selling price of its oil, a lower limit could see Moscow retaliate by shutting off shipments in hopes of profiting from a sharply higher global oil price on whatever it can sell around the sanctions.
+Russia could retaliate by shutting off shipments in hopes of profiting from a sharply higher global oil price on whatever it can sell around the sanctions.

 Buyers in China and India might not go along with the cap, while Russia or China could try to set up their own insurance providers to replace those .